TutorialsAndroid/FilePicker/Readme.md

 3. Next create an instance of `FilePickerDialog`, and pass `Context` and `DialogProperties` references as parameters.
 Optional: You can change the title of dialog.
 Default is current directory name.
 Set the positive button string.
 Default is Select.
 Set the negative button string.
 Defalut is Cancel.

     ```java
-        FilePickerDialog dialog = new FilePickerDialog(MainActivity.this,properties);
+        FilePickerDialog dialog = new FilePickerDialog(MainActivity.this, MainActivity.this,properties);
         dialog.setTitle("Select a File");
     ```